-My research concerns the history of political philosophy with a specialization in the reception and adaptation of classical political thought in the medieval Islamic civilization.
+My research concerns the history of political philosophy with a specialization in the reception and adaptation of classical political philosophy in the ancient Persian and medieval Islamic political thought.
 I am also interested in how such investigations in the history of political thought can help us to address questions concerning the West today: To what extent can liberal societies accommodate religious minorities?
 To what extent can minority cultures in liberal societies embrace liberal citizenship?

 photo credit: Amir Pashaei